One

 https://consultations.brighton-hove.gov.uk/parking/hollingdean-parking/

-If the results of this show any signficant change in opinion, these will be reported back to the Environment, Transport and Sustainability committee in January, to seek approval for those additional roads to included.
+If the results of this show any significant change in opinion, these will be reported back to the Environment, Transport and Sustainability Committee in January, to seek approval for those additional roads to be included.

 September 2022: